qwjntwez/Minecraft-AimBot-YOLO-Based/README.md

   - image preprocessing;
   - player detection;
   - bounding box coordinate transformation from YOLO26 input resolution back to the original screen resolution.
+- Target tracking algorithm for smoother and more stable aiming.
 - Automatic aiming at detected targets.
 - Multithreaded pipeline — screen capture, model inference, and aiming run in separate threads.

 ## Planned Features

 - Automatic attack system with cooldown adjustment based on the currently equipped weapon.
-- Target tracking algorithm for smoother and more stable aiming.
 - GUI.
+- Transfer to C++

 -----------------------------------------------------------------